Csv Delphi ActiveX Reference Documentation

 function SaveToString(): WideString;

-Returns the entire CSV as a string.
+Returns the entire CSV document as a string.

 Returns a zero-length WideString on failure